matrix-org/matrix.org/content/about/index.md

 incorporated into the Articles of Association and a matching Rules document, which is canonically versioned in [this Google Doc](https://docs.google.com/document/d/1MhqsuIUxPc7Vf_y8D250mKZlLeQS6E39DPY6Azpc2NY/edit)
 (for ease of use by lawyers).
-This is the official canonical version of the rulebook referred to by the Foundation’s Articles.
+This is the official canonical version of the rulebook referred to by the Foundation's Articles.

 The full history of the rules can be followed via:
 * [https://matrix.org/blog/2018/06/20/towards-open-governance-for-matrix-org](https://matrix.org/blog/2018/06/20/towards-open-governance-for-matrix-org)